Jabernathy88/ted-float-discord-bot/README.md

-# ted-float-discord-bot
+# Ted Float: a Discord-Bot

-Reporting via Discord's application commands, with a custom bot
+Reporting via Discord's application commands, with a custom bot.